jyrkioraskari/IFCtoLBD/README.md

 https://github.com/jyrkioraskari/IFCtoLBD/releases

 * Desktop application: IFCtoLBD-Desktop
-Use Java 19 for compiling the converter and the desktop app.
-For the OpenAPI interface, it is recommended to use Java 15 (The Enunciate library does not support a newer yet, but it seems to be possible to compile it with JDK 19 using the MAVEN_OPTS environment variable shown below. ).
+Use Java 21 for compiling the converter and the desktop app.
+For the OpenAPI interface, it is recommended to use Java 21.

 These are runnable JAR files.
 If the Java installation is fine, the file can be run by clicking it.
 When converting large files, `run.bat` can be used.
 It is also faster since it allows the program to use more memory for the calculation.